sematext/docs/docs/logagent/output-filter-removefields.md

 ## Output filter: remove-fields

-This plugin removes fields before the output happens.
-All occurrences of the original field values can be replaced in the log "message" field with the string `!REMOVED!`.
-To mask the field values in the message field set the flag `maskValuesInMessageField` to `true`.
+This plugin removes fields before sending them to the output destination.

-In the context of data protection regulations like GDPR you might need to mask data fields, especially when you handover log data to 3rd parties.
+In the context of data protection regulations like GDPR you might need to mask data fields, especially when you hand over log data to third parties.
+This plugin can replace all occurrences of the original field values with `maskValuesString`.
+To mask the field values any other field, simply add a list of field names in `maskValuesInFields` (see example below).

 ### Configuration

-Add the following section 'outputFilter' to the Logagent configuration file.
-Please note you could use the plugin with multiple configurations for different event sources.
+Add the following 'outputFilter' section to the Logagent configuration file.
+Note that you can use the plugin with multiple configurations for different event sources.

 ```yaml
 # tail web server logs